 If you’re a genetically average, steroid-free dude who’s new to strength training and are struggling to gain muscle you should forget about doing anything above eight reps for a while.

-Lower reps are far superior to the typical 12-15 prescriptions you get from pro bodybuilders.
+That’s far superior to the typical 12-15 prescription you get from pro bodybuilders.
 Especially when you have less than two years of proper training experience.

 Heavy training targets the muscle fibers with the greatest potential for growth and builds size and strength more effectively than light training will for the typical so called “hardgainer” or skinny guy.